 Item 6.
-Exhibits Exhibit No. Description of Exhibits 3.2 Bylaws, as amended and restated May 21, 2014.
-[Incorporated by reference to Exhibit 3.2 to the Form 8-K filed by the Company on May 23, 2014] 10.20 Zumiez Inc. 2014 Equity Incentive Plan.
-[Incorporated by reference to Exhibit 10.20 to the Form 8-K filed by the Company on May 23, 2014] 10.21 Form of Restricted Stock Award Agreement and Terms of Conditions.
-[Incorporated by reference to Exhibit 10.21 to the Form 8-K filed by the Company on May 23, 2014] 10.22 Form of Stock Option Award Agreement and Terms and Conditions.
-[Incorporated by reference to Exhibit 10.22 to the Form 8-K filed by the Company on May 23, 2014] 10.23 Zumiez Inc. 2014 Employee Stock Purchase Plan.
-[Incorporated by reference to Exhibit 10.23 to the Form 8-K filed by the Company on May 23, 2014] 10.24 Form of Indemnification Agreement.
-[Incorporated by reference to Exhibit 10.24 to the Form 8-K filed by the Company on May 23, 2014] 10.25 Credit Agreement, including Revolving Line of Credit Note, with Wells Fargo Bank, N.A. dated July 9, 2014.
-[Incorporated by reference to Exhibit 10.25 to the Form 8-K filed by the Company on July 11, 2014] 31.1 Certification of the Principal Executive Officer pursuant to Rule 13a-14(a)/15d-14(a) of the Securities Exchange Act of 1934, as amended, as adopted pursuant to Section 302 of the Sarbanes-Oxley Act of 2002 31.2 Certification of the Principal Financial Officer pursuant to Rule 13a-14(a)/15d-14(a) of the Securities Exchange Act of 1934, as amended, as adopted pursuant to Section 302 of the Sarbanes-Oxley Act of 2002 32.1 Certifications of the Principal Executive Officer and Principal Financial Officer pursuant to Section 906 of the Sarbanes-Oxley Act of 2002, 18 U.S.C.
-Section 1350 101 The following materials from Zumiez Inc.'s Quarterly Report on Form 10-Q for the quarterly period ended August 2, 2014, formatted in XBRL (eXtensible Business Reporting Language): (i) Condensed Consolidated Balance Sheets at August 2, 2014 and February 1, 2014; (ii) Condensed Consolidated Statements of Income for the three and six months ended August 2, 2014 and August 3, 2013; (iii) Condensed Consolidated Statements of Comprehensive Income for the three and six months ended August 2, 2014 and August 3, 2013; (iv) Condensed Consolidated Statements of Changes in Shareholders' Equity for the six months ended August 2, 2014 and August 3, 2013; (v) Condensed Consolidated Statements of Cash Flows for the six months ended August 2, 2014 and August 3, 2013; and (vi) Notes to Condensed Consolidated Financial Statements.
+Exhibits Exhibit No. Description of Exhibits 31.1 Certification of the Principal Executive Officer pursuant to Rule 13a-14(a)/15d-14(a) of the Securities Exchange Act of 1934, as amended, as adopted pursuant to Section 302 of the Sarbanes-Oxley Act of 2002 31.2 Certification of the Principal Financial Officer pursuant to Rule 13a-14(a)/15d-14(a) of the Securities Exchange Act of 1934, as amended, as adopted pursuant to Section 302 of the Sarbanes-Oxley Act of 2002 32.1 Certifications of the Principal Executive Officer and Principal Financial Officer pursuant to Section 906 of the Sarbanes-Oxley Act of 2002, 18 U.S.C.
+Section 1350 101 The following materials from Zumiez Inc.'s Quarterly Report on Form 10-Q for the quarterly period ended November 1, 2014, formatted in XBRL (eXtensible Business Reporting Language): (i) Condensed Consolidated Balance Sheets at November 1, 2014 and February 1, 2014; (ii) Condensed Consolidated Statements of Income for the three and nine months ended November 1, 2014 and November 2, 2013; (iii) Condensed Consolidated Statements of Comprehensive Income for the three and nine months ended November 1, 2014 and November 2, 2013; (iv) Condensed Consolidated Statements of Changes in Shareholders' Equity for the nine months ended November 1, 2014 and November 2, 2013; (v) Condensed Consolidated Statements of Cash Flows for the nine months ended November 1, 2014 and November 2, 2013; and (vi) Notes to Condensed Consolidated Financial Statements.